UpdateHub/updatehub.github.io/docs/agent/callback-scripts.md

 **Path**: ```/usr/share/updatehub/validate-callback```

-!!! warning
+{% hint style='danger' %}
 If this callback succeeds the installation is validated and proceeds as normal.
 If it fails, the agent forces a reboot into the previous installation.
+{% endhint %}

 ## Rollback